orbs-network/orbs-spec/behaviors/services/transaction-pool.md

 #### Add transaction to pending pool
 * Add transaction to pending transaction pool if pool is not full.
-* Call `Gossip.BroadcastMessage` to broadcast transaction to all nodes as "newTransaction" message.
+* Call `Gossip.BroadcastMessage` to broadcast transaction to all transaction pool nodes as "newTransaction" message.

 &nbsp;
 ## `GetAllPendingTransactions` (method)